 *Programs that Provide Crucial Services to Students

 COSAF will consider prioritizing funding for issues that are ongoing and urgent for the UCD student population, both academic and non-academic.
-Examples of these type of issues are student mental health, diversity training, sexual assault training, etc.
+Examples of these type of issues are student mental health, basic needs, sexual assault training, etc.

 *Student Services and Programs Fostering Diversity